the story of woodburn homestead

 the angas lawns

-The Angas Lawns were developed at the back of the property, ideal for large marquee weddings with scenic views of the Angas River and surrounding paddocks.
+The Angas Lawns were developed at the back of the property, ideal for large marquee weddings with scenic views of the Angas River banks and surrounding paddocks.

 Nearby, the fireplace is a standout feature, simply perfect for those winter weddings, with ‘Woodburn’ stamped into its mantle.